 This motherboard is expensive but better than ASUS $300 motherboards in terms of features and price points.
 I would recommend this one if you don’t want to spend much on board and looking for performance and aesthetics.
 Otherwise, if you want something for enthusiast builds there, we have already listed Aours motherboards.

 There we got another Maximus motherboard, and there is some performance difference, and this one has different aesthetics from the above mentioned.
-This motherboard is micro-ATX and can be fit into any mid-tower chassis.
-It has a 12 Phase power Design VRM and supports most of the Intel Coffee Lake processors out of the box and gives high overclocking power.
+ASUS ROG Maximus XI Gene Z390 is micro-ATX and can be fit into any mid-tower chassis.
+It has a 12 Phase power Design VRM and supports most of the Intel Coffee Lake processors out of the box, and gives high overclocking power.
 For memory, this motherboard has two RAM DIMMs, and you can install maximum memory up to 64GB and can overclock it up to 4000Mhz.

 As I’ve said earlier, this is a Micro ATX motherboard, so of course, it lacks some features that other ATX motherboards offer.
 First of all, there is only a PCIe x16 slot and one PCIe x4 slot, and this motherboard doesn’t support multiple graphics cards in any Way.
 This motherboard has four SATA6 slots and has two M.2 modules support.
 For connectivity, it has three USB .1 Gen1 Type-A, one USB .1 Gen1 Type-C, eight USB .1 Gen1, and two USB 2.0 ports and has Wi-Fi support.

-There is something you must need to know about this motherboard before considering it for you, i9 9900k.
+You must need to know about this motherboard before considering it for you, i9 9900k.
 This motherboard doesn’t support multiple graphics cards in any way.
 Also, there are only two RAM DIMMs, which are not enough for any enthusiast build.
-There is no legacy SATA m.2 support in this motherboard.
+There is no legacy SATA m. two support in this motherboard.
 Enabling the CPU storage can drop the PCIe x16 to x8 mode.

-This motherboard is suitable for any mid-tower build, but if you are looking for something sturdy, I would not recommend it.
+This motherboard is suitable for any mid-tower build, but I would not recommend it if you are looking for something sturdy.
 There are several choices on this list, and you can go with anyone if you want the best price for features and performance.
 If you are looking for something smaller, we have another option listed below.

-If you are looking for aesthetics and performance, ASUS Strix motherboards are best for you and also are quite cheaper than the Maximum series.
-This motherboard is suitable for ITX builds, has 12 Phase power design VRM, supports every Intel Coffee Lake processors, and fits best for our i9 9900K.
+If you are looking for aesthetics and performance, ASUS Strix motherboards are best for you and are cheaper than the Maximum series.
+ASUS ROG Strix Z390-I Gaming is suitable for ITX builds, has 12 Phase power design VRM, supports every Intel Coffee Lake processors, and fits best for our i9 9900K.
 If you are building a compact or small form factor PC, this motherboard is for you.
-It has two RAM DIMMs and supports memory up to 64Gb and can overclock up to 4000Mhz+.
+It has two RAM DIMMs and supports memory up to 64Gb, and can overclock up to 4000Mhz+.

 Features wise, this motherboard has everything a mini-ITX motherboard offers, but for an ATX build, this one is not recommended.
 It has only one PCIe x16 slot and doesn’t support multiple graphics cards or any expansion card.
-For connectivity, it has excellent options, including several USB 3.1 Gen1 ports (Type-A and Type-C) and also has USB 2.0 ports.
+It has excellent options for connectivity, including several USB 3.1 Gen1 ports (Type-A and Type-C) and has USB 2.0 ports.
 It has four SATA6 slots and two M.2 Socket 3 for NVMe SSDs.
 This motherboard also has built-In Wi-Fi, which makes it best for this price point.

-This motherboard is best for compact and small form factor builds, but if you want performance and aesthetics, I would recommend you to get an ATX motherboard and full tower case.
-This processor is powerful enough, and you can get the full performance out of it with some features enriched motherboard.
+This motherboard is best for compact, and small form factor builds, but if you want performance and aesthetics, I would recommend you to get an ATX motherboard and full tower case.
+This processor is powerful enough, and you can get the maximum performance out of it with some features enriched motherboard.

-These all motherboards are best for Intel Core i9 9900k, and I would recommend you to get anything according to your budget from this list.
+These all are the best motherboard for i9 9900k, and I would recommend you to get anything according to your budget from this list.
 If you want something affordable and features enriched, go with Gigabyte Z390 Aorus Pro, while if you want something sturdy and expensive, there is MSI MEG GODLIKE Z390.
-But it’s not good to get a $600-$700 motherboards for this processor, save that money for other components like graphics cards, or get dual GPUs.
+But it’s not fair to get $600-$700 motherboards for this processor, save that money for other components like graphics cards or get dual GPUs.